gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

 docker compose run --rm jikkou apply --files=/jikkou/card-topic-specs.yml
 ```

-You should see that a new topic has been created.
+> **What you should see:** Jikkou output confirming one new topic was created: `priv.pay.transaction-flagged2-enriched.delta.v1`.

 ### Register the cardholder lookup table